essesseff-helloworld-springboot-templat/helloworld/README.md

 # 4. After review, merge to main
 # This triggers automatic build

-# 5. *If an essesseff subscriber*, upon successful build completion, Helm config-dev Chart.yaml and values.yaml will be automatically updated with the newly built image tag, triggering Argo CD DEV (see argocd-dev repo) to trigger automated deployment to DEV Kubernetes.
+# 5. *If an essesseff subscriber*, upon successful build completion, Helm config-dev values.yaml will be automatically updated with the newly built image tag, triggering Argo CD DEV (see argocd-dev repo) to trigger automated deployment to DEV Kubernetes.

 # 6. Use essesseff UI for promotions:
 #    - Developer declares Release Candidate